 |$150,000 or more||13.0%|

-There are many possible fees associated with HELOCs.
+There are many potential fees associated with HELOCs.
 The fee structure can actually be similar to that of a mortgage.
 Here is a list of some of the potential fees lenders may charge:

-- Title Search and Title Insurance: Many lenders will require a title search to verify that the borrower is indeed the owner and there are no existing or unknown property liens that would impact the credit line.
+- Title Search & Title Insurance: Many lenders will require a title search to verify that the borrower is indeed the owner and there are no existing or unknown property liens that would impact the credit line.
 This usually costs between $50-$150.
 Some borrowers may also require title insurance to add protection against a situation where the owner does not own the property.
-This cost may vary greatly by the situation and property value, usually between $150-$1,500.
+This cost varies widely by property, but is usually between $150-$1,500.

-- Document Preparation and Attorney Fees: Many lenders will charge “preparation fees” associated with the legal and other documentation associated with the details of the HELOC.
+- Document Preparation & Attorney Fees: Many lenders will charge preparation fees for the legal documents necessary to issue the HELOC.

-- Inactivity Fees: To ensure that the borrower uses the credit line (and the lender can profit from interest), lenders may impose an inactivity fee on accounts with low or no activity.
+- Inactivity Fees: To ensure that the borrower uses the credit line (and so that the lender can profit from the interest payments), lenders may impose an inactivity fee on accounts with low or no activity.

 - Transaction Charges: Some lenders will charge a fee for each use of the credit line.
-We recommend avoiding HELOCs that use these terms.
+We recommend avoiding HELOCs that have such fees.

 - Prepayment Penalties: Paying back the debt on a HELOC decreases the amount of money that the bank will make from the borrower in interest payments.
 Because of this, many lenders will charge a fee to borrowers who pay their balance off early.

-- Annual Maintenance Fees: Some lenders will have an annual fee associated with the line of credit.
-Usually this is between $50-$200, but it varies greatly between lenders.
-Some lenders have no annual fees or wave them if you are an existing customer.
+- Annual Maintenance Fees: Some lenders will charge an annual fee associated with the line of credit.
+Usually this is between $50-$200, but it varies greatly across lenders.
+Some lenders either don’t have annual fees, or they wave the fees for existing customers.